deepakdugar05/Brain_Stroke_Prediction/README.md

 Random Forest Classifier
 K-Nearest Neighbors
 Support Vector Machine
-How to Run
-Clone the repository: git clone https://github.com/deepakdugar05/Brain_Stroke_Prediction.git Navigate to the project directory: cd Brain_Stroke_Prediction Open the Jupyter Notebook: jupyter notebook Brain_Stroke_Prediction.ipynb Run the cells to execute the code and see the results.

 Conclusion
 The project aims to build a predictive model for brain stroke risk, enabling healthcare providers to take proactive measures for at-risk individuals.
 The model's performance was evaluated using various metrics to ensure its effectiveness.